-Families can talk about the nature of the violence in this film.
+Families can talk about the nature of the violence in The Fifth Element.
 Is cartoon violence easier to accept than real violence?
 Are the larger-than-life characters, including space aliens, as scary as real villains?
 At what age do you think kids know the difference between real and make believe violence?

 How was commercial activity and marketing portrayed in this movie?
 Do you think it's a realistic vision of the future?
 Is that something that bothers you or does it seem normal?
 What is the effect of being constantly marketed to?